patidarr/misc_tools/README.md

 ###[swarm](https://hpc.nih.gov/apps/swarm.html)
-  This is a simplistic version of the complicated swarm developed at NIH Biowulf.
+  This is a simplistic version of the sophisticated swarm developed at NIH Biowulf.